willianantunes/tutorials/2024/03/dns-bind9/README.md

-# DNS Server with Bind9
+# DNS Server with Bind9 and dnsmasq

-WIP.
+To understand it, please read the article [Understanding DNS behavior with Bind9 and dnsmasq](https://www.willianantunes.com/blog/2024/03/understanding-dns-behavior-with-bind9-and-dnsmasq/).

 ## Start DNS Servers with zone `privatelink.database.windows.net`